deliberatedesign/frontend-tricks/attention-to-detail.md

 > When I review your pull requests, and I see something that should change - I provide the requested change as well as an indepth explanation of *why*.
 In case it is a learning experience, more information is provided to help you grow.
 ---

+#### Checking Your Work As You Go

+While self-reviewing our own pull requests helps in learning how to check our own work - we should push it even further.
+I do not wait until the end to start checking my own work, but instead I check while developing.

+One of the most time consuming bugs to fix is a syntax error in a project of messy, unformatted code.
+It literally becomes a hunt to find the needle in the haystack.
+You should **slow down**.
+As you write code, you need to constantly be making sure your formatting is correct and the files have the correct tabs/spaces.
+This is a million times easier to tell if you are missing a closing `</div>` or a missing `}` if you are formatting as you write your code.

+---

 **Slow down.** Practice checking your own work, even when it’s all in your head.
 Everybody makes mistakes, but you will make fewer of them if you give yourself time to process and look over things in detail.